originalmind/newtab/readme.md

-New Tab Apps Page - Chrome Extension
+New Tab Apps Page
 =================

-A Google Chrome extension to show the Apps page when opening a new tab.
+A Google Chrome extension to show the apps page when opening a new tab.

 # Installation

 Add extension from https://chrome.google.com/webstore/detail/new-tab-apps-page/fgfnhkkcobfgplgakkclighaejoimhph

 # CHANGELOG

+v1.0.3

+* Updated app icon
+* Add short_name to manifest

 v1.0.0